 Through many historical events, the Nom communal house still retains its ancient features with a Tam-shaped design, facing the village pond, with five main worship rooms in the front, followed by three main rooms, with the left and right wings connecting to each other, and finally the back palace – where the tablet of the Saint Tam Giang – the village’s tutelary god is worshiped, with typical interior designs.

-With the above values, on January 7, 2020, the Ministry of Culture, Sports and Tourism ranked the Nom Village Relic Complex, Dai Dong Commune, Van Lam District, Hung Yen Province as a National Historical-Architectural Relic.
+Based on the above values, on January 7, 2020, the Ministry of Culture, Sports and Tourism designated the Nom Village Relic Complex, Dai Dong Commune, Hung Yen Province, as a National Historical-Architectural Relic.

 Source: collected by An